Gustaf de Frumerie

 Gustaf de Frumerie (10 April 1872 – 21 December 1947) was a Swedish architect.

-Biography
+Career

 Gustaf de Frumerie graduated in 1890 and received his education as an architect at the Royal Institute of Technology in Stockholm in 1895.
 He was employed as an architect at the Stockholm Gas Plant (1904–1906) and at the Stockholm Electricity Plant (1906–1937).

 As an architect at the gas and electricity plants, Gustaf de Frumerie worked under fellow Swedish architect Ferdinand Boberg, who was hired by the city to design the new large technical facilities for gas and electricity production, which were built around the turn of the 20th century.
 Gustaf de Frumerie became known thanks to the building of some large office and industrial facilities for Stockholm's gas, electricity and waterworks, where the chief architect was Boberg, whom he later succeeded in this capacity.